Alaska Federal Criminal Defense Lawyer

 Yes, in fact, Oberheiden, P.C. represents clients in 21 states and counting, including Alaska.
 Our Alaska federal criminal defense attorneys will provide you with an effective and complimentary consultation over the phone.

-Speak with our Alaska Federal Defense Attorneys about Your FBI, OIG, IRS, or DEA Investigation
+Speak with our Alaska Federal Criminal Defense Attorneys about Your FBI, OIG, IRS, or DEA Investigation

 For more information and legal advice tailored to the specifics of your investigation, please contact our Alaska federal criminal defense attorneys to schedule a free and confidential case assessment.
 To speak with a member of our federal defense team in confidence, call (888) 519-4897 or tell us how we can help online now.